sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-04/fiori-ios-scpms-teched18-04.md

 A couple of errors are now shown.
 That is because the chart's data source is not yet implemented.

 For this tutorial we will just use sample data.
-Add the following computed properties just below the `viewDidLoad` function:
+Add the following variables just below the `viewDidLoad` function:

 ```swift
 // MARK: - Sample Data